Topologically 2-generated groups: Proofs

 \subsection{The rational Urysohn metric space}

-Conditions $(\triangle_n)$, $n\in\NN$, do not seem to hold for the rational Urysohn space $\UU$.
-Nevertheless, using Solecki \cite[Theorem 3.2]{S}, we can, similarly as in Theorem \ref{mmain}, conclude that each $\Aut(\UU)^n$, $n \in \NN$, and $L_0(\Aut(\UU))$, has a cyclically dense conjugacy class.
-In this section, we show the following theorem. \begin{theorem} Each $\aut(\UU)^n$, $n\in\NN$, and $L_0(\Aut(\UU))$, has a cyclically dense conjugacy class.
+Using Solecki \cite[Theorem 3.2]{S}, we can conclude from Theorem \ref{use} that each $\Aut(\UU)^n$, $n \in \NN$, and $L_0(\Aut(\UU))$, have a cyclically dense conjugacy class.
+In this section, we show the following theorem. \begin{theorem} Each $\aut(\UU)^n$, $n\in\NN$, and $L_0(\aut(\UU))$, has a cyclically dense conjugacy class.
 In fact, each of these groups is cyclically generated by a pair generating the free group. \end{theorem} We point out that Solecki \cite[Corollary 4.1]{S} already showed that each $\Aut(\UU)^n$, $n \in \NN$, has a cyclically dense conjugacy class.

 Let us first recall Solecki's theorem:

 \begin{theorem}[Solecki, Theorem 3.2 in \cite{S} ] Let a finite metric space $A$ and a partial isometry $p$ of $A$ be given.
 Then there exist a finite metric space $B$ with $A\subseteq B$ as metric spaces, an isometry $\tilde{p}$ of $B$ extending $p$, and a natural number $m$ such that: \begin{itemize} \item[$(i)$] $\tilde{p}^{2m}=\Id_B$; \item[$(ii)$] if $a\in A$ has no cycles, then $\tilde{p}^j(a)\neq a$ for all $0<j<2m$; \item[$(iii)$] $A\cup \tilde{p}^m(A)$ is the amalgam of $A$ and $\tilde{p}^m(A)$ over $(Z(p), id_{Z(p)}, \tilde{p}^m\rest Z(p))$, where $Z(p)$ is the set of all cyclic points of $p$. \end{itemize} \end{theorem}